🤖 Summarize this article with AI:

 What is the importance of a test plan anyway?

 Well imagine going for a long hike without a map (optional North American sport parallel - imagine playing football without a playbook) - will work somehow, but do you really foresee success by doing so?
 Not really, huh?
+A test plan is essential for successful testing, ensuring all team members are aligned and the application meets its requirements.

 It is crucial for web application testing that all team members to understand the key aspects of it.
 Especially now, when we live in times of fast software and business development, IT teams often spread geographically across different languages and timezones and flat company structures when a startup CEO may also work as the PM or tech lead.
 We all need to be on the same page.
 Even literally.